Charitable trusts in English law: Creation

-As a form of express trust, charitable trusts are subject to certain formalities, as well as the requirements of the three certainties, when being created.
-These vary depending on whether the gift that creates the trust is given in life, given after death, or includes land.
-If the gift is given after death through a will, the will must comply with Section 9 of the Wills Act 1837, which requires that the will be in writing and signed by the testator (or somebody else present, at the testator's instruction), it is clear that the testator intended to give effect to the will, and the signature is made or noted by two or more witnesses.
-If these are all carried out, the will is a valid document, and the gift made as part of it can create a charitable trust.
-If the gift is of land and made during the donor's lifetime, it must comply with Section 53(1)(b) of the Law of Property Act 1925, which requires that the agreement be a written document signed by the person giving it.
-If the gift is of personal property and made inter vivos, there are no formal requirements; it is enough that an oral declaration is made creating the trust.
-Once constituted properly, a charitable trust, like all express trusts, cannot be undone unless there is something allowing that within the trust instrument.
+Being a form of express trust, charitable trusts are subject to certain formalities, as well as the requirements of the three certainties, during their creation.
+These requirements vary depending on whether the gift that establishes the trust is given during life, after death, or involves land.
+In the case of a gift given after death through a will, the will must adhere to Section 9 of the Wills Act 1837, which mandates the will to be in written form and signed by the testator (or someone else present, following the testator's instructions).
+It should be clear that the testator intended the will to be effective, and the signature must be executed or acknowledged by two or more witnesses.
+When all of these conditions are fulfilled, the will becomes a valid document, enabling the charitable trust to be formed.
+When the gift pertains to land and is made during the donor's lifetime, it must comply with Section 53(1)(b) of the Law of Property Act 1925, necessitating the agreement to be documented in writing and signed by the donor.
+In cases where the gift involves personal property and is made inter vivos, there are no formal prerequisites; it suffices for an oral declaration to establish the trust.
+Once properly constituted, a charitable trust, like all express trusts, becomes irrevocable unless the trust instrument explicitly allows for such revocation.